Guy Troy: Early life and education

 Troy was nominated to the United States Military Academy by Florida Senator Charles O. Andrews.
 He arrived at the academy in July 1943, graduated in 1946, and was assigned to the armor branch of the U.S. Army.

 Military career

 Troy returned to West Point in 1951 as commander of the Pentathlon Training Center where he led the Olympic Modern Pentathlon team and competed in the 1952 Olympics Modern Pentathlon event.
 His other duties included oversight of the last horses at the West Point Riding Hall.
 Troy retired from the U.S. Army as a colonel.

 Civilian career

 After retiring from the military, Troy began a career in farming where he managed the Woodlot Management Equipment Company that raised and sold corn, soybeans, wheat, and trees.
-He continued his involvement in modern pentathlon serving as secretary and later president of the US Modern Pentathlon Association, vice president of the International Modern Pentathlon Federation, a member of the board of directors of the US Olympic Committee, and president and founder of the Pan American Modern Pentathlon Confederation.
+He continued his involvement in modern pentathlon serving as secretary and later president of the U.S. Modern Pentathlon Association, vice president of the International Modern Pentathlon Federation, a member of the board of directors of the U.S. Olympic Committee, and president and founder of the Pan American Modern Pentathlon Confederation.